postgrespro/pg_probackup/Documentation.md

 - FULL — creates a full backup that contains all the data files of the cluster to be restored.
 - DELTA — reads all data files in the data directory and creates an incremental backup for pages that have changed since the previous backup.
-- PAGE — creates an incremental PAGE backup based on the WAL files that have changed since the previous full or incremental backup was taken.
+- PAGE — creates an incremental PAGE backup based on the WAL files that have generated since the previous full or incremental backup was taken.
+Only changed blocks are readed from data files.
 - PTRACK — creates an incremental PTRACK backup tracking page changes on the fly.

 When restoring a cluster from an incremental backup, pg_probackup relies on the parent full backup and all the incremental backups between them, which is called `the backup chain`.
 You must create at least one full backup before taking incremental ones.